 - Taking advantage of customer data and social media (that banks have but are not using to its full potential) to enhance bank marketing and geographically targeted customer offers

 These are just some of the many opportunities that financial technology is making available to banks.
-Due to a large number of start-up fintech (financial technology) companies, such as Square, Lending Club and OnDeck that popped up after the great recession in ‘08 there has been increasing innovation in the field.
+Due to a large number of start-up fintech (financial technology) companies, such as Square, Lending Club and OnDeck, there has been increasing innovation in the field.
 By looking to these startup companies for inspiration, banks and credit unions can gain an immense amount of knowledge and integrate systems and strategies that work best for their customer base.

 By acting as an advisor to small business clients, banks gain an additional revenue stream through fee-based services.
 For example, Lead Bank in Garden City, MO has begun offering services such as strategic planning, capital raising and bookkeeping to supplement their traditional loan and deposit offerings.
 First Financial Bank in Cincinnati offers a minimal cash management service to its customers, which moves cash to a higher return investment once the account hits a certain level.